AckeeCZ/Javascript-Course-Day-1/examples/APIs/README.txt

 This task will be about javascript APIs

-Look at my sreen with wanted solution
+Look at my screen with wanted solution
 Use information and examples you've just learned

 DO NOT any changes in file "index.html"